ismo-karkkainen/openapi-sourcetools/README.md

 This does not change existing response definitions even if they are practically identical to each other.

 You should run openapi-addschemas beforehand to reduce unnecessary variation.

+## openapi-addsecurityschemes

+Takes the top-level security array and sets up security arrays in operation objects.
+The presence of security schemes under components are checked for and missing ones are reported.
+Intended to simplify later code generation.

 ## openapi-generate